hyuncat/hyuncat.github.io/_posts/2024-10-22-metric-spaces.md

 <img src="/assets/images/blog/2024-10-22-metric-spaces/img1.jpeg" alt="" width="300"/>

-The **distance function** in particular is any function which satisfies these three properties:
+Where the **distance metric** is any function which satisfies these three properties:
 1. Positive definiteness - All distances are either positive or zero
 2. Symmetry - Order of points doesn't affect distance
 3. Triangle inequality - See below

 <img src="/assets/images/blog/2024-10-22-metric-spaces/dist_props.jpeg" alt="" width="350"/>

-### Triangle inequality?
+### Prop 3: Triangle inequality
-The triangle inequality is one of the most common inequalities used in creating proofs in metric spaces.

-Intuitively, it's that any one side of a 'triangle' is always shorter than (or equal to) the sum of the other two sides.
+Intuitively, this inequality says that any one side of a 'triangle' is always shorter than or equal to the sum of the other two sides.

-So when thinking about just $\mathbb{R}$, it's just a 'flattened' triangle.

 <img src="/assets/images/blog/2024-10-22-metric-spaces/triangle_ineq 1.jpeg" alt="" width="200"/>

+So our distance function better respect this property as well.
+In the case of the $\mathbb{R}$ metric space, all distances satisfy the triangle inequality in the sense that the sum of all distances making up a line segment are equal to the distance of the daddy line segment.

 ## Vector spaces
 The triangle inequality makes a little more sense in vector spaces, where we have these directed vectors pointing which can visually form a triangle.